cultureamp/kaizen-design-system/CONTRIBUTING.md

 ### Local development with other front-end codebases

 To strengthen the Kaizen Design System, we encourage engineers to take a component-first development approach.
 By concentrating on developing Kaizen components in Storybook, we are likely to improve the API design and achieve good separation of concerns, avoiding components tightly coupled to specific applications.
-If, however, you want to test a component in the context of another front-end codebase, you can [yarn link](https://yarnpkg.com/lang/en/docs/cli/link/) your local version of `@kaizen/component-library` with your other front-end codebase.
+If, however, you want to test a component in the context of another front-end codebase, you can [pnpm link](https://pnpmpkg.com/lang/en/docs/cli/link/) your local version of `@kaizen/component-library` with your other front-end codebase.

 #### For core components